tedserbinski/www-jekyll/_posts/startup-lessons/2013-11-24-business-insights-ive-learned-from-billionaire-dan-gilbert.markdown

 Dan was speaking at the Detroit Venture Partners' 2nd annual Leadership Summit when he remarked:

-> “But just because you can't measure it, does that mean it has no value?
+> &ldquo;But just because you can't measure it, does that mean it has no value?
 > Not by a long shot.
 > It's important to understand this truth.
-Because in a world of 'spreadsheets', one can easily forget that the MOST valuable things cannot be measured...”
+Because in a world of 'spreadsheets', one can easily forget that the MOST valuable things cannot be measured...&rdquo;
 > <cite>Dan Gilbert</cite>

 ![Spreadsheets measure.
 They do NOT create.][image-1]